Data-Strata/medicaid_claims_analytics/docs/09_powerbi_dashboard.md

 ---

 📘 12.3 Page 3 — Provider Drillthrough (High‑Detail Provider Profile)
-Purpose: Provide a deep‑dive diagnostic profile for a single provider selected from the Top 10 Organizations or Top 10 Individuals tables on the Executive Overview page.
+**Purpose**: Provide a deep‑dive diagnostic profile for a single provider selected from the Top 10 Organizations or Top 10 Individuals tables on the Executive Overview page.
 This page is not a general provider browser.
 It is intentionally restricted to high‑impact providers surfaced by the executive‑level Top‑N visuals.

 Access Rules